sebfisch/emf-adapter-tutorial/content/docs/plain_adapters/_index.md

 [game.adapters package]: https://github.com/sebfisch/emf-adapter-tutorial-code/tree/step2-plain-adapters-v1/de.sebfisch.tictactoe/src/game/adapters

-It contains a new [game.adapters package] with definitions discussed next.
+It contains a new [game.adapters package] with definitions replacing the classes in the `game.helpers` package of the previous version.
 We will define adapters for `Board` and `Field` objects.
-Where appropriate, we will seperate user interface functionality and model access functionality by defining multiple adapters for the same model type.
+Where appropriate, we will separate user interface functionality and model access functionality by defining multiple adapters for the same model type.

 Before we inspect hand written adapter implementations, we look at the interface they implement.